 Spoiler Alert: We loved it but some things could be improved!

 Colonial Architecture: One of the best things about living in Merida is simple: it’s just BEAUTIFUL!
-You’ll see when you first arrive in Merida.
-The historic buildings, the beautiful Paseo Montejo avenue, the mansions and the rich history will leave you impressed by this city.
+You’ll see when you first arrive in Merida – the historic buildings, the beautiful Paseo Montejo Avenue, the mansions and the rich history will leave you impressed by this city.

 Safety: Merida is the safest place to live in Mexico.
 PERIOD.
 It has been named the #2 safest city in all of North America a couple of years in a row.
 Now…in our personal opinion, did we feel Merida was safe?
 The answer is yes!
 I think it’s the safest we’ve felt even after living in San Cristobal de las Casas and Playa del Carmen.
-Matt and Dom, our friend, walked around the neighborhood at night and they didn’t feel like they were in danger in any way.
+Matt and our friend Dom walked around the neighborhood at night and they didn’t feel like they were in danger in any way.

 Food: The food scene in Merida is pretty great!
-If you love Yucatecan cuisine, Merida is one of the best places to eat the favorites like cochinita pibil, sopa de lima and more.
-When we wanted to take a break for Yucatec food, there were plenty of options!
+If you love Yucatecan cuisine, Merida is one of the best places to eat favorites like cochinita pibil, sopa de lima and more.
+When we wanted to take a break for Yucatec food, there were still plenty of options!

 We think digital nomads will love Merida because it’s got the amazing Mexican charm all around, good coworking spaces, great food and reliable wifi.